miguelsimon/business_bayes/README.md

   * problem description: TODO
   * report utility: [binomial_model_comparison_utility.ipynb](binomial_model_comparison_utility.ipynb)

-#### We have a timeseries of sales events: is there a point in time at which the sales rate suddenly changes?
+#### We have a timeseries of sales events, is there a point in time at which the sales rate suddenly changes?

   * problem description: TODO
   * report utility: [switchpoint_report.ipynb](switchpoint_report.ipynb)

 #### What's causing the current sales slump?
-Bayesian Search Theory: not just for finding nuclear subs
+Bayesian Search Theory is not just for finding nuclear subs

   * problem description: [bayesian_search_theory.ipynb](bayesian_search_theory.ipynb)
   * utility: TODO